TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Hello, Culture Shock

 One of the many great things about WorldTeach is that they require a 3-week orientation when you arrive in your country of service.
-This time was invaluable to me and so helpful in my transition to life abroad.
+This time was invaluable and helpful in my transition to life abroad.
 We discussed teaching techniques, went on field trips to learn more about the area of Thailand where we would be living, and bonded as a team of foreigners who came together to travel, teach, and enjoy life in rural Thailand.
 Among the issues we discussed in depth were patterns in culture shock and how we could recognize them.

-Life as a Local
+Life as a Local in Thailand

 “You’re tired today?
 No problem… You no teach!”